jcleefw/search-app/README.md

 - most cases it this app handles happy cases assuming that data has been serialized.
 - Didn't have enough time to do the `Star ratings` function.
 - Better handling for lazy loading of image
-- Should implement a way to refresh the form without having to refresh the page.
 - Writing test SearchContainer, the sorting of list by for Price sort when comes to dealing with the hooks and state change
 - Setup PropTypes for the React component
 - SearchItem can be refactored to smaller components.